Kelly Smith: Television broadcast

 Smith made her television debut on FOX Sports in December 2014, and provided commentary for 2018 FIFA World Cup.

 In April 2021, Smith joined fellow British Olympians Nicola Adams and Greg Rutherford, and fitness instructor Mr Motivator in launching the ‘Energy Fit for the Future’ campaign by Smart Energy GB, which aimed at encouraging people to install smart meters in their homes.

+Coaching career

+In March 2023, it was announced that Kelly would return to Arsenal to coach at the Women's academy whilst earning her UEFA A Licence coaching badge.
+In April 2023, it was announced that Kelly had joined the Arsenal Women's first-team coaching setup until the end of the 2022/23 season.

 Personal life

 Smith studied at Francis Combe School and Community College in Watford.

 She has spoken about her previous alcohol addiction which included treatment at The Priory and Sporting Chance Clinic.

 Smith used to share a house with England, Arsenal and Boston Breakers teammate Alex Scott.
 In Scott's 2022 autobiography, she revealed that she and Smith had previously been in a romantic relationship.

 In June 2016 she married management consultant DeAnna Dobosz.
-She gave birth to their son, Rocco Jude, in May 2017.
-On 1 August 2019, Smith gave birth to their second child, daughter Lucia, via c-section.
+She gave birth to their son in May 2017.
+On 1 August 2019, Smith gave birth to their second child, a daughter.

-Career statistics

 Honours

 Smith was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours.